INSPIRE Lab Imaging- and Neuro-computations for Precision Informatics Research

 feature image

-In collaboration with our clinical partners, we develop innovative analyses to assess functional brain dynamics in various neurological disorders measured by functional neuroimaging data.
-Specifically, we quantify the spatiotemporal dynamic processes in functional brain systems to decipher the neuropathophysiology of brain diseases such as post-concussive syndrome, obesity, and prenatal opioid exposure.
+In collaboration with our clinical partners, we develop innovative biomarkers for neurological disorders using functional neuroimaging data.
+We employ statistical learning to quantify the spatiotemporal dynamics of functional brain systems, aiming to decipher the neuropathophysiology of conditions like post-concussive syndrome, obesity, and prenatal opioid exposure.
+Additionally, we leverage artificial intelligence models to predict therapy responses and enhance our understanding of these conditions.

 3D Reconstruction from Cryo-EM: Statistical Characterization of Virus Particles